ReemHassan578/Flutter_projects/movies/flutterapp/README.md

 # MoviesApp

-A Flutter app that showcases movies fetched from an API using cubit state management.
-The app supports offline functionality , displays detailed movie information, including an animated text rating and allows users to search for movies by title
+This Flutter application showcases movies fetched from an API using Cubit state management.
+Key features include offline support, detailed movie information with animated ratings, and a search bar for finding movies by title.
+The app uses CustomScrollView for a responsive layout combining collapsible appbar and movie details.

 ![alt text](image.png)